Wildlife Photography: How to Capture Stunning Back-lit Photos

 A photographer’s development can be split very easily into two halves.
 The first half is when the learning curve is the steepest – where you try to come to terms with the basics of exposure, metering, auto-focus, etc. Once that initial hurdle is overcome, things tend to take different paths for different photographers.
-When you start capturing wildlife photos, for example. you always worry about getting sharp images.
+With wildlife photography, you always worry about getting sharp images.

 The second half of development is where you are comfortable with your gear and you start noticing and improving on the background.
-I think once this stage is conquered, the next one is the fun stage.
+I think once one conquers this stage, then the fun stage begins.
 This is the point where you have the urge to break all rules.

-One of the top-most rules to be broken is placing the source of light behind your shoulder when capturing wildlife photos.
+One of the top-most rules to be broken is placing the source of light behind your shoulder with wildlife photography.